vbrodrigues/traffic-count-and-segmentation/README.md

 Using PyTorch to detect and localize vehicles in an image and count the traffic.

+Utilized the pre-trained model from torchvision of Mask R-CNN.

 ## Dependencies:

   ● torch - version 1.1